aravinda0/dotfiles/README.md

 ```

-To (re)install specific things:
+To [re]install specific things:

 ```shell
 $ python install.py tmux nvim zsh
 ```

-To (re)install only the tool, without any configuration:
+To [re]install only the tool, without any configuration:

 ```shell
 $ python install.py -t tmux
 ```

-To (re)install only the config files, without (re)installing the tool:
+To [re]install only the config files, without the tool:

 ```shell
 $ python install.py -c zsh